Justintime50/glass/README.md

 ## Features

-- Custom image support per post
+- Custom image support per post (local storage or S3 configurable)
 - Comments (can be enabled/disabled)
 - Syntax highlighting for code snippets
 - Themes to style your blog instance